Survey finds 1 in 5 college students using loan money to buy cryptocurrency

 BALTIMORE (WMAR) - Student loan debt has surpassed $1 trillion.
-It's expensive to go to school, and loans help many afford higher-education but we're also learning that not all that money may be going toward tuition and books.
+It's expensive to go to school, and loans help many afford higher-education but not all that money may be going toward tuition and books.

 A survey found that one in five college students are using some of their leftover loan money to dip their toes into virtual currencies like Bitcoin.